CTPSSTAFF/acs-to-postgresql/README.md

 # acs-to-postgresql
 R script to download ACS census tables and load them into a PostgreSQL database

-The author of the original version of this script is Margaret Atkinson (matkinson@ctps.org).
+Margaret Atkinson (matkinson@ctps.org) is the author of the original version of this script.
-This repository has been set up to support revising the script to make it more generic and reusable.
+This repository has been set up to support revising the script to make the script more generic and reusable.
-This revision is a work-in-progress begun by Ben Krepp (bkrepp@ctps.org).
+This revision is a work-in-progress, begun by Ben Krepp (bkrepp@ctps.org).

+This script requires the following R packages:
+* RPostgres
+* readxl
+* dplyr
+* sqldf
+* stringr
+* hash

-Variables whose values are to be "plugged in" by the user have been collected into five vectors, which we are treating as simple key-value-pairs:
+Variables whose values are to be "plugged in" by the user have been collected into four "hashes" (key-value pairs)and one "vanilla" variable:

 1. Directories: (__dirs__)
 	1. working_dir